jamesrharwood/srqr/items/units_of_study.md

 ---
 Describe the number of participants, documents, or events included in the study (the units of study).

-Describe characteristics of the participants, documents or events that are relevant to the study purpose and research question(s)(See [Note 1](.)).
+Describe characteristics of the participants, documents or events that are relevant to the study purpose and research question(s)^[For participants, characteristics might include age, race, ethnicity, gender, profession, institution, year of training, or relationship to the researcher and/or other participants in the study.
+For documents, this might include the source, intended audience, date, or type of document.
+For events, this might include the location, date(s), length, characteristics of attendees or participants in the event, or mood or emotional climate.].

 Include the dates or timeframe for participation.